unsupo/ogame/README.md

 This is the based off the ogame_1.0 branch for now.  ogame_1.0 branch is in a usable state in the IDE only and has no more active development.  ogame_2.0 branch is the current active branch, but it isn't yet in a usable state.
-Once ogame_2.0 is in a useable state, it will become the new master branch.
+Once ogame_2.0 is in a useable state, it will become the new master branch. ogame_1.0 will be kept for reference purposes only.

 - - - -